annaesvensson/yellow-help/example-configuration.md

-# Example server configuration
+# Example configuration

-The following example files are available for Datenstrom Yellow:
+You can use the following web server configuration for Datenstrom Yellow.

-`.htaccess` file for the Apache web server
+`.htaccess` file for the Apache web server:

 ```
 <IfModule mod_rewrite.c>